edemaine/fold/doc/api.md

 The FOLD API consists of several modules under the `fold` namespace:

-* `fold.filter`: Selecting existing parts of, or computing new features of, a given FOLD object.
+* `fold.filter`: Select existing parts of, or compute new features of, a given FOLD object.
 * `fold.convert`: Augment an existing FOLD object with additional fields, and convert between FOLD and other file formats.